-Hash table (also hash map) is a data structure that can map keys to values.
+Hash table (also, hash map) is a data structure that basically maps keys to values.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the corresponding value can be found.

-We will go through a basic Hash Map implementation in C++ with generic type key-value pairs by using templates.
+We will go through a basic Hash Map implementation in C++ that is supporting generic type key-value pairs with the help of templates.
 It is genuinely not a production-ready implementation of HashMap class, however it simply shows how this data structure can be implemented in C++.

-Below, HashNode class represents each bucket node in the table with key() and value() accessors for corresponding pair elements.
-It also includes a pointer to the next node with same key.
+Below, HashNode class represents each bucket node in the table.
+This class has key() and value() accessor functions for corresponding pair elements.
+It also includes a pointer to the next node sharing the same key.

 The hash function ideally assigns each key to a unique bucket, but most hash table designs assume that hash collisions can occur.
 My hash function just returns the remainder when the key is divided by the hash table size.